Pokémon Rumble World: Gameplay

-Pokémon Rumble World is an action game with a top-down perspective that has players assume the role of their Mii character in the Kingdom of Toys, a land populated by toy versions of 719 distinct Pokémon species.
-At the behest of the King, the player must travel to various lands battling and collecting new Pokémon to increase their Adventure Rank, granting them access to new items and areas.
-By taking direct control of their Pokémon, they can engage other creatures in real-time combat.
+Pokémon Rumble World is an action game with a top-down perspective that has players assume the role of their Mii character in the Kingdom of Toys, a land populated by toy versions of Pokémon species spanning the entire series up to Generation 6 (including Mega Evolutions and Primal Reversions of Groudon and Kyogre).
+The gameplay is largely unchanged from preceding series installments, where players move through semi-randomized paths and fight species of Pokémon through button mashing, leading to a stage boss.
+At the behest of the King, who grants the chosen Mii character his toy Pikachu and a hot air balloon, the player must travel to various lands, battling and collecting new Pokémon to increase their Adventure Rank which grants them access to new items and areas.

-The game uses a form of currency called Poké Diamonds, which can be obtained either through normal gameplay, purchased directly with real money through the Nintendo eShop, or exchanged through StreetPass.
+The game uses two forms of currency, which include coins collected from stages and a new currency called Poké Diamonds.
+Coins can be used to unlock Mii customatization options.
+Poké Diamonds can be obtained either through normal gameplay, purchased directly with real money through the Nintendo eShop, or exchanged through StreetPass.
 A limit on real-world currency use in-game does exist, however, and players are allowed to purchase a maximum of 3,000 Poké Diamonds through this method.
-After buying 3,000 of these, a mine will appear, granting 40 of them once per day.
+Afterwards, a mine will appear, granting 40 of them once per day.
+Additionally, the game can be played without paying for microtransactions.
 Poké Diamonds can be used to unlock features such as increasing the chance to find certain Pokémon, in-game travel, continuing to play a stage after a Pokémon's health has run out, or additional Pokémon storage.
 Challenges, which are missions with a specific set of goals, may also grant Poké Diamonds, in addition to cosmetic items such as clothing.

+Rumble World differs from its predecessors in that levels are accessed via the hot air balloon system, as opposed to a world map.
+In total, 18 balloons, each with different themes and sublevels that have different Pokémon across each of them, can be traveled with.
+After using a hot air balloon, a cooldown period is enacted in which the player must wait before using it again, unless they use Poké Diamonds to reinflate the balloon quicker.
+The game features connectivity through StreetPass and SpotPass, in which friend Miis can appear in the main plaza or in dungeons.